SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Built in 1986 by Peter Richards and George Gonzalez as a project sponsored by the Exploratorium, the Wave Organ is located at the end of a jetty that extends from the Golden Gate Yacht Club in the Marina District into the San Francisco Bay.

-This attraction is not well known, so you’ll probably get to enjoy a peaceful moment in the bay at this strange find.
+This attraction is not well known, so you’ll get to enjoy a peaceful moment in the bay at this strange find.
 Adding to its other-worldly atmosphere, the builders used granite and marble pieces that had been salvaged from a demolished local cemetery to create the organ’s structure.

 Right in the heart of Golden Gate Park, just to the west of some of the city’s best museums and Botanical Garden, sits the serene Blue Heron Lake, which offers lots of outdoor things to do in San Francisco.